 - May develop TB disease if they do not receive treatment for latent TB infection

 Many people who have latent TB infection never develop TB disease.
 In these people, the TB bacteria remain inactive for a lifetime without causing disease.
 But in other people, especially people who have a weak immune system, the bacteria become active, multiply, and cause TB disease.

 A positive test for TB infection only tells that a person has been infected with TB germs.
 It does not tell whether or not the person has progressed to TB disease.
 Other tests, such as a chest x-ray and a sample of sputum, are needed to see whether the person has TB disease.

 Tuberculosis (TB) is a disease caused by germs that are spread from person to person through the air.
 TB usually affects the lungs, but it can also affect other parts of the body, such as the brain, the kidneys, or the spine.
-A person with TB can die if they do not get treatment.
+A person with Active Tuberculosis can die if they do not get treatment.

-Symptoms of TB disease depend on where in the body the TB bacteria are growing.
+Symptoms of Active TB disease depend on where in the body the TB bacteria are growing.
 TB bacteria usually grow in the lungs (pulmonary TB).
 TB disease in the lungs may cause symptoms such as

 - a bad cough that lasts 3 weeks or longer

 - coughing up blood or sputum (phlegm from deep inside the lungs)

 Other symptoms of TB disease are

 Symptoms of TB disease in other parts of the body depend on the area affected.